|Media Training Home|

 In addition 'the zone' that sports people talk about is identical to deep trance and deep meditation.
-If you want to learn how to get into the zone for sports performance or peak performance in other areas of your life then you should work with a NLP Coach who also has training in hypnosis and meditation.
+If you want to learn how to get into the zone - a flow state - for sports performance or peak performance in other areas of your life then you should work with a NLP Coach who also has training in hypnosis and meditation.

 - Take the opportunity to get your questions answered.